CprimeLearningLabs/terraform-azure-intro/labs/lab-4.3-Outputs/lab4.3-outputs.md

 Create a file called “outputs.tf”

 Add outputs for the above two attributes to the file.
 Try your hand at it first before looking at the solution.
-You can take a look at the Terraform documentation to see what attributes are exported for the two resources:
+You might want to take a look at the Terraform documentation to see what attributes are exported for the two resources:
 - azurerm_linux_virtual_machine
 - azurerm_postgresql_server

 <details>

  _<summary>Click to see solution for outputs</summary>_

 ```